 When I was still walking under tables, a tiny little blond girl with big green eyes, I would pester my grandmother.
 Following her around, I wanted to hear all of her stories growing up as a girl in Chicago.
 She rode horses in Lincoln Park.
 She remembered when gas lights were replaced by electricity, when bathrooms moved indoors.
 She was a young mother when radio started connecting communities to the bigger world.
 She lost her first love in World War I, only to be rewarded by an arranged marriage.
 And, she was the daughter of parents born in Hesse.

-Like many German immigrants, my great-grandparents were children when they immigrated, so that generation grew up here.
-Their parents, then in their 30’s, were the ones to have the most difficult adaptation.
+Like many German immigrants, my grandmother’s parents were children when they immigrated.
+They became the first generation to grow up here.
+Their parents, immigrating in their 30’s, had the most difficult adaptation.
 And, as a little girl, I wanted to hear all about this.
 My grandmother knew her grandparents, and I wanted to know about them—why they left Germany, what it was like there, and who did what, why, when, and where.

 This fascination has stayed with me all my life.
 While my family members rolled their eyes, I was learning to read German.
 Only one person was as into family history as me: my sister Jill, and so we divide up the investigations.
 She pursues the American story, and I pursue the old world story—which turns out to include Germany, Belgium, France, Switzerland, and Pomerania.